Skip to content

 Successfully migrated project from Poetry to uv!

 The tool rewrites pyproject.toml, generates uv.lock from the versions already pinned in poetry.lock, and removes the Poetry-specific files.
+That trailing warning appears on every successful run; it is a prompt to compare the built artifacts, not a failure.

 3. Verify the result